OWASP/samm/v2.0/beta/core/operations/o-incident-management.md

 # Short Description

-Incident Management security practice describes activities carried out in order to detect and respond to security incidents.
+Incident Management security practice describes activities carried to detect and respond to security incidents.

 # Long Description

-Once your applications become operational, you're likely to face security incidents during the time.
-For the need of this document, we consider a security incidentto be a breach or imminent threat of a breach of one or more asset's security goals due to malicious or grossly negligent behaviour.
+Once your applications become operational, you’re likely to face security incidents.
+For this document, we consider a security incident a breach or threat of an  imminent breach of at least one asset’s security goals due to malicious or negligent behaviour.
 Examples of a security incidents might include:

 - successful DoS (Denial of Service) attack against a cloud application
 - application user accessing private data of another one by abusing a security vulnerability